Turing Degrees and Randomness for Continuous Measures: Introduction

 Regarding Question (2), Reimann and Slaman~\cite{reimann2018effective} showed that every real Turing below a (Lebesgue) $3$-random real and not recursive in $0'$ is random with respect to a continuous measure.

 In this paper, we mainly focus on Question (3).
 We construct NCR reals in certain families of Turing degrees.
-Our main technique is to recursively approximate non-random reals using other non-random reals which are, in a certain sense, even ``more non-random'' reals.
+Our main technique is to recursively approximate non-random reals using other non-random reals which are, in a certain sense, even ``more non-random''.
 For this purpose, we quantify non-randomness with respect to a given measure.
 We introduce a new randomness test parameterized by a natural number $n$ which corresponds to the level of non-randomness.
 We should point out that the level $n$ of non-randomness we define in this paper is not related to the notion of Martin-L\"{o}f $n$-randomness.

 This paper is organized as follows.
 In Section~\ref{sec:2}, we introduce the new randomness test which quantifies the level of non-randomness and prove some basic facts about it which we will need later.
-In Sections~\ref{sec:3} and~\ref{sec:4}, respectively, we present two constructions of reals based on levels of non-randomness, one for reals r.e.\ above (REA) a given real, the other one for reals with a self-modulus.
+In Sections~\ref{sec:3} and~\ref{sec:4}, respectively, we present two constructions of reals based on levels of non-randomness, one for reals recursively enumerable in and above (r.e.a.\ ) a given real, the other one for reals with a self-modulus.
 Finally, in Section~\ref{sec:5}, we infer the existence of NCR reals in certain Turing degrees using the construction in Sections~\ref{sec:3} and~\ref{sec:4}.
 In particular, our constructions can be used to prove the following theorem.

 \begin{restatable}{Thm}{mainone}~ \begin{enumerate}[(a)] \item Any n-REA Turing degree contains an NCR real. \item Any self-modulus degree contains an NCR real. \end{enumerate} \end{restatable}